 The books chosen tie into the values and mission of the College - entrepreneurship, social innovation, global perspective, community, sustainability, leadership, and more.
-The selection is read by new students in preparation for a special presentation related to the book at Orientation.
+The selection is read by new students in preparation for a special presentation related to the book at in the Fall semester.

 2013 New Student Reading Program Selection:

 Giving Voice to Values: How to Speak Your Mind When You Know What's Right